oa-333/elog/README.md

 ![plot](./src/elog_bench/png/flush_time.png)

-The results here shows that a flush period of 200 ms yields the best results, and this again probably has to do with
+The results here shows that a flush period of 500 ms and 1000ms yield the best results, but the differences are not so clear.
-underlying buffer size, and the right timing to flush them (not too early and not too late).
+This again probably has to do with underlying buffer size, and the right timing to flush them (not too early and not too late).

 ### Single-threaded Synchronous File Log Target Comparison